Patrick Wisdom Player Props: Cubs vs. Rays

-On Tuesday, Patrick Wisdom (hitting .143 in his past 10 games) and the Chicago Cubs face the Tampa Bay Rays, whose starting pitcher will be Shane McClanahan.
-First pitch is at 8:05 PM ET.
+On Wednesday, Patrick Wisdom (hitting .129 in his past 10 games) and the Chicago Cubs face the Tampa Bay Rays, whose starting pitcher will be Zach Eflin.
+First pitch is at 2:20 PM ET.

-In his last game he had a hitless performance (0-for-1) against the Rays.
+In his previous game he had a hitless performance (0-for-4) against the Rays.

 Patrick Wisdom Game Info & Props vs. the Rays